Pfanfel/davi_us_energy/README.md

 # davi_us_energy

-Practical project for the data visualization course from Hans-Jörg Schulz at Aarhus University
+Practical project for the data visualization course from [Hans-Jörg Schulz](https://cs.au.dk/~hjschulz/) at Aarhus University.

+The project uses [plotly dash](https://dash.plotly.com/) and the repository is using [following project structure](https://community.plotly.com/t/structuring-a-large-dash-application-best-practices-to-follow/62739).

 ---